chakrit/sider/README.markdown

 Inspired by migueldeicaza's first stab at the problem (I used some of his algorithm) and ServiceStack.Redis (to take it a lot further).

+# INSTALLATION

+The quickest route to getting started with Redis using Sider is via [NuGet](http://nuget.org).
+Create a new console application and then open the Package Manager Console (View -> Other Windows -> Package Manager Console) and type in:

+    install-package sider

+Then in your `Program.cs` file, test it out with:

+    var client = new RedisClient();
+    client.Set("HELLOOO", "WORLD!!!!");
+    Console.WriteLine(client.Get("HELLOOO"));

+    Console.ReadKey();

+If Redis 2.2 is running on the default host/port and everything is working properly, you should see the string `"WORLD!!!!"` printed to your console.

+# ABOUT

 This is a REDIS 2.2 bindings for C# 4.0 that try to **stick to the metal** as much as possible which results in: